about us

 each other

-We are proud to educate the next generation.
+We are proud to educate the next generation and create lifelong learners.

-The Community House Winnetka is a unique nonprofit organization on Chicago’s North Shore that has played a special role in the community for more than a century.
-Founded in 1911, the mission of Community House is to enrich the lives of North Shore residents, their families, and friends by providing educational, cultural, social and recreational opportunities for people of all ages.
+The Community House is a unique and independent nonprofit organization in Winnetka that has played a special role in the community for more than a century.

-In addition to classes, programs, and special events for every member of the family, Community House has a full-service Fitness Center and full gymnasium available to users.
-Theater and dance productions are held year-round in historic Matz Hall, thanks to groups like Children’s Theater of Winnetka and Village Follies.
+In addition to classes, programs, and special events for every age and interest, Community House has a full-service Fitness Center and a gymnasium available, all filled with activity every day of the week.
+Theater and dance productions are held year-round in historic Matz Hall, featuring Children’s Theater of Winnetka and the Village Follies and recitals from our School of Dance.

-Community House is a privately supported organization that does not receive tax dollars.
-Please support our mission so we can continue to support our community!
+Community House is a privately supported non-profit organization that does not receive tax dollars.
+You can read more about our mission here, and we hope you will support the Community House so we can continue to support the community!

-The earliest programs were designed to foster good character and included several clubs for boys and girls, gymnasium classes, dancing, basketball, scouts, Campfire Girls, photography, chorus, orchestra, and tennis.
+The earliest programs were designed to foster "good character" and included several clubs for children, along with a variety of programs, including gymnasium classes, dancing, basketball, Scouts, Campfire Girls, photography, chorus, orchestra, and tennis.
 Adults were attracted by social activities, civic discussions, and sports.
 Community outreach, including English classes for immigrants and a community health nurse, was integral to early offerings.